telosnetwork/native-to-evm-transaction/README.md

 ```

 ### 5. Add the token to your wallet and verify its balance
 Using its address add the token to your favorite Telos EVM Wallet and check its balance to see if it matches 10 !
 If it does, congrats !
-You've just minted EVM tokens from Telos Native ! 🤯🤯
+You've just minted an EVM token from Telos Native ! 🤯🤯

 ## Doing it yourself